 This undated electron microscope image made available by the U.S. National Institutes of Health in February 2020 shows the Novel Coronavirus SARS-CoV-2, orange, emerging from the surface of cells, green, cultured in the lab.
 The Alberta government says it is now dealing with a second presumptive case of the novel coronavirus and is ramping up testing protocols.
 THE CANADIAN PRESS/HO - NIAID-RML via AP

-REGINA -- The province of Saskatchewan announced its first presumptive positive case of COVID-19 on March 12.
-Here's a look at what's happened in the two weeks since then:
+REGINA -- April 12 marks one month since Saskatchewan announced its first presumptive positive case of COVID-19.
+Here’s a look at what has happened in the month since then:

 - The province says a person in their 60s who recently travelled to Egypt has Saskatchewan's first presumptive positive case of COVID-19.
 The province has tested 285 people for COVID-19.
 Tests need to be sent to Winnipeg's National Microbiology Laboratory for confirmation.